 Can Guinea Pigs Eat Tomatoes?

 Tomatoes are another common fruit that is widely treated as a vegetable.
 They contain many nutrients, including some Vitamin C. Guinea pigs can eat small cherry tomatoes and regular full-size tomatoes.

 When feeding this fruit, ensure that all green parts are removed, as tomato stems and leaves are highly poisonous to guinea pigs.
-Also, never provide unripe green tomatoes, as these also contain the same toxic compound.
+Also, never feed unripe green tomatoes, as these also contain the same toxic compound.

 Guinea pigs can eat tomatoes 3-4 times a week.
 Feed about one cherry tomato or the equivalent amount of a larger tomato at a time.
 Tomatoes are a bit acidic and can cause mouth sores if fed too much.

 Can Guinea Pigs Eat Apples?

 There’s no doubt that apples are a healthy fruit for people, but guinea pigs can enjoy the health benefits too.

 They are not overly high in Vitamin C, but they are rich in other nutrients.
 Many guinea pigs love apples as well.

 Because of the sugar, it’s best to feed apples to your guinea pig in moderation.
 A thin slice once a week is a good amount.